simon-ritchie/apysc/docstring_markdowns/apysc/_string/string_util.md

 **[Returns]**

 - `value`: *
   - Wrapped value.
-If not string value is specified, return that value imediatelly.
+If a not-string value is specified, return that value immediately.